Almost coherent modules and almost coherent sheaves: Almost coherence of `` -adic nearby cycles''

 We start the section by studying the structure of the fiber products $\Spd(A_\infty, A_\infty^+)^{j/\Spd(A, A^+)}$ for $j\geq 1$.
 For a general $v$-cover, we cannot say much about these fiber products.
-But the situation is much better in the case of $\ud{G}$-torsors.
+However, we have much more control in the case of $\ud{G}$-torsors.